0xfe/lumen/README.md

 </p

 Lumen is a batteries-included commandline client for the Stellar blockchain.
-It's designed to be robust, easy-to-use, and embeddable in shell scripts.
+It's designed to be easy-to-use, robust and embeddable (in both shell scripts and other Go applications.)

+Some notable features:

+*

 Lumen is based on MicroStellar, and is designed for the @qubit-sh Microbanking platform.